What Office Coffee Machine Do You Need for Your Business?

 - Pod or capsules: a good compromise between quality and convenience.
 Pods and capsule machines require little cleaning and maintenance but still allow for a certain variety and choice in coffee quality.

 - Instant coffee.
 A suitable solution for mid-sized offices, some machines use instant coffee or powdered drinks to deliver a wide variety of products in a few seconds.
-An instant coffee machine can not only deliver coffee, but also tea, cappuccino, latte, hot chocolate and many other hot drinks.
+An instant office coffee machine can not only deliver coffee, but also tea, cappuccino, latte, hot chocolate and many other hot drinks.

 With well known brand comes reliable quality but also higher price.
-The main brands of coffee machine suppliers in the UK are:
+The main brands of office coffee machine suppliers in the UK are:

 - Franke Coffee Systems: a Swiss company that focuses on cafés and restaurants.